Training tools for developing great people skills.

-In the world’s best training or educational design, however, the students would get off the log and go experience, firsthand, the things they were learning about.
-They would actually practice the skills they were trying to master.
+In the world's best training or educational design, however, the students would get off the log and go experience, firsthand, the things they were learning about.
+They would actually practice the skills they were trying to master through experiential activities.
 The teacher would go along as a coach and guide, allowing students to make some mistakes and confront the consequences, while preventing errors that could prove disastrous.
 From time to time they would return to the log and discuss—or debrief, if you will—the things the students learned from direct experience.

 Whether sitting on a log or not, any teacher who is genuinely great would tell you the same thing: If you want people to learn to do something—play tennis, fly an airplane, contribute to a work team, run a multinational corporation—don't just tell them about it, make them do it.

 So powerful is the role of direct experience and practice in effective learning that if some form of it is not incorporated into workplace training designs, the organization sponsoring the training is wasting its time and money.
 It is absurd, bordering on criminal, to give people information about how to perform some vital aspect of their work and end by saying: "Now go forth and practice these skills on the job."

 What skills?
 Without practice, there is no skill; there is only information.
 And the first place they're going to practice is on the job?
 With real customers, real co-workers, real subordinates?
 Where mistakes and awkwardness have real consequences for the business?